 So how do you know if Adsense allows your content or not?
 Well here’s the list of things to avoid:

-- Adult content
+• Adult content

-- Content that advocates against an individual, group, or organization
+• Content that advocates against an individual, group, or organization

-- Excessive profanity
+• Excessive profanity

-- Copyrighted material (more on this later)
+• Copyrighted material (more on this later)

-- Gambling or casino-related content
+• Gambling or casino-related content

-- Drug, alcohol, and tobacco-related content
+• Drug, alcohol, and tobacco-related content

-- Sales of promotion of prescription drugs
+• Sales of promotion of prescription drugs

-- Hacking and cracking content
+• Hacking and cracking content

-- Sites that offer compensation programs (“pay-to” sites)
+• Sites that offer compensation programs (“pay-to” sites)

-- Sites that use Google Brand features
+• Sites that use Google Brand features

-- Violent content
+• Violent content

-- Weapon-related content
+• Weapon-related content

-- Counterfeit goods
+• Counterfeit goods

-- Underage, non-consensual, or illegal acts
+• Underage, non-consensual, or illegal acts

 Keep in mind that this rule applies to your entire site, not just to individual pages.
-That means if you’re running a website on online gaming and some of your web pages talk about gambling on online casinos, you’re not allowed to place ads via Adsense anywhere in your site.
+That means if you’re running a website on online gaming and some of your web pages talk about gambling on online casinos, you’re not allowed to place ads via Adsense anywhere on your site.

 Additionally, just as serving ads through Adsense on prohibited content is not allowed, so is linking to other sites with illegal content.

-We’ve already mentioned what Google considers prohibited content and that copyrighted material is one of them.
+We’ve already mentioned what Google considers prohibited content and copyrighted material is one of them.
 We thought this one is tricky enough to deserve a point of its own.
 Depending on the function of your website, you may be posting both copyrighted content and Adsense ads.
 Needless to say, you will be violating Adsense policy by doing so.

 For example, if you have a website about music and it contains copyrighted videos, you should avoid serving ads via Adsense on your site.
 This applies to all copyrighted content whether they are videos, images, music and others.

-Placing Ads with Content in an Unsupported Language
+4. Placing Ads with Content in an Unsupported Language

-Monetizing Websites that are not User-Centric
+5. Monetizing Websites that are not User-Centric

 Ad layouts that motivate invalid clicks, draw unnatural attention, and ad units that aren’t labelled properly can put your website at risk.
 Make sure that ads are not placed adjacent to any games or photos, as that can encourage invalid clicks.
 Moreover, you should keep in mind to label ad units with ‘Advertisements’ and ‘Sponsored Links’ to avoid creating any sort of confusion.

-Lack of Privacy Policy Page
+7. Lack of Privacy Policy Page

 If you’re planning to display Google Adsense, a Privacy Policy page is mandatory.
 It should state that your website uses browsing cookies and conducts other means to collect user information in order to display contextual ads.

-Placing Ads on 404 Error Pages
+8. Placing Ads on 404 Error Pages

 Google explains that since these pages typically have little content, displaying ads here spell deception.
 Your visitors may think the ads are your website’s content and click on them.
 Remember, using tactics that encourage unintentional clicks are not allowed so the aforementioned case is an apt example.

-Sharing Your Earnings
+9. Sharing Your Earnings

-Perhaps you’re someone experimenting on Google Adsense as a money-making tool.
+Perhaps you’re someone experimenting with Google Adsense as a money-making tool.
 Or maybe you’re competing to be the highest earner among your peers.
 Whatever the case is, never discuss your earnings in full detail.
 Google allows you to share your gross earnings online and that’s it.
 Don’t go babbling about significant stats such as your CTR, eCPM, and other related data.

 What to Do if You Receive an Ads Violation Warning?

 If by any chance you have violated a policy, you will need to fix the issue.
-Google has made it easy for publishers to identify and fix problems that may affect their revenue.
+Google has made it easy for publishers to identify and fix problems that may affect their revenue

 This is what you will need to do for fixing violation issues in Adsense:

-- Login to the Policy Center
+1. Log in to the Policy Center

-- Check if “Must Fix” column says ‘yes’
+2. Check if “Must Fix” column says ‘yes’

 After you are done with fixing all the issues, you will have to write a review stating that you have taken care of the problem and understand Google’s policies.
 Elaborate about the steps you took to fix the issues and what you plan to do so that such problems do not happen again.